 The WooCommerce cart page plays an important role in the online buying journey of the customers.
 It allows buyers to see their order list, change order quantity, add products to the wish list, apply promo codes, and finally checkout.

 Moreover, using the WooCommerce plugin only, you can’t optimize many exciting eCommerce modules and features.
-Such as cross-selling, promo code, special offer, and so on.
+Such as cross-selling, promo codes, special offers, and so on.
 This is also a key reason behind the high cart abandonment rate.

-According to Sleeknote, popular eCommerce brands lose around $18 billion in revenue per year due to cart abandonment.
-Therefore, today, it is a must to edit the WooCommerce cart page to make a website more distinguishable ensure a better experience for the customers.
+According to Sleeknote, popular eCommerce brands lose around $18 billion in revenue annually due to cart abandonment.
+Therefore, today, it is a must to edit the WooCommerce cart page to make a website more distinguishable and ensure a better experience for the customers.

 Why Coding is Not a Good Idea to Create a Custom WooCommerce Cart Page

 Usually, HTML and CSS are used to edit website pages.
 But it is effective only for those who have professional coding skills.
 But since you are using the open-source solution, we can take that you are not a professional coder.